-The Classroom Environment Evidence Observed School Wide R Rating The QSR team rated none of the observations as basic or unsatisfactory in this Basic 0% component.
-Unsatisfactory 0% Managing Classroom Procedures Distinguished 0% Proficient 100% The QSR team rated none of the observations as basic or unsatisfactory in this component.
-Basic 0% Unsatisfactory 0% Behavior the composter wide. review and p The QSR team rated 95% of the observations as distinguished or proficient in the component of Managing Student Behavior.
+The Classroom Environment School Wide Rating The QSR team rated none of the observations as basic or unsatisfactory in this Basic 0% component.
+Unsatisfactory 0% Managing Classroom Procedures The QSR team rated 100% of the observations as proficient in the component of Managing Classroom Procedures.
+Effective routines supported little to no loss of instructional time.
+Routines and procedures were in place school wide.
+In some observations the early childhood students helped with cleaning up Distinguished 0% and serving as helpers with teacher intervention and support.
+Daily schedules were often posted in the classrooms with words and pictures.
+The teachers often used songs, chants, bells or timers to signal when it was time to transition between activities.
+Proficient 100% The QSR team rated none of the observations as basic or unsatisfactory in this Basic 0% component.
+Unsatisfactory 0% Managing Student Behavior The QSR team rated 95% of the observations as distinguished or proficient in the component of Managing Student Behavior.
 Standards of conduct were posted in each classroom.
 Student behavior was generally appropriate school Distinguished 6% wide.
 In one of the observations, a student was asked to refer to the chart and review each rule with the class.
 Teachers used reminders, active monitoring and proximity to address misbehaviors.
 Student misbehavior was ageappropriate and addressed effectively by teachers as needed.
 Proficient 89% The QSR team rated less than 10% of the observations as basic and none as unsatisfactory in this component.
 Basic 6%